d3m-purdue/d3mLm/README.md

 * `.fitted`
     * predicted values of the model
 * `.se.fit`
-    * standard errors of fitted values
+    * standard errors of fitted values.
+How strong of a fit it is.
 * `.resid`
     * the difference between the observed and `.fitted` values.
 * `.hat`
     * Diagonal if the Hat Matrix.
 Or a measure of how far away the independent variable values of an observation are from those of the other observations.
+A point is considered influential if the `.hat[i] > 2 * p / n`.
 * `.sigma`
     * Estimate of residual standard deviation when corresponding observation is dropped from model
 * `.cooksd`
     * estimate of the influence of a data point when performing a least-squares regression analysis.
-Influential if `cooksd[i] > 4/n`.
+A point is considered influential if `.cooksd[i] > 4/n`.
 * `.std.resid`
   * `std.resid[i] = residual[i] / standard.deviation(residual[i])`.
 The `.std.resid` should follow a standard normal curve.